juju/docs/src/en/clouds.md

 #### Manually adding an OpenStack cloud

 This examples shows how to manually add an OpenStack cloud to Juju.
-It also demonstrates how multiple authentication methods can be stipulated.
+It also demonstrates how multiple authentication types can be allowed (comma-separated).

 Here is the YAML file: